Combined Task Force 150: Anti-piracy operations

+On 21 January 2006, USS Winston S. Churchill, an Arleigh Burke-class destroyer, captured a vessel operating off the Somali coast whose crew were suspected of piracy.

-In the action of 18 March 2006, two United States Navy ships were attacked by Somali pirates during an opposed boarding.
+In the action of 18 March 2006, two United States Navy ships (USS Cape St. George, a Ticonderoga-class cruiser and USS Gonzalez, an Arleigh Burke-class destroyer) were attacked by Somali pirates during an opposed boarding.
 In the ensuing gun battle, all the pirates were either killed or captured.

 On 4 April 2006, the South Korean fishing vessel MV Dong Won reported it had come under rocket attack off the coast of Somalia.
 Immediately two ships from the task force, the Dutch frigate HNLMS De Zeven Provinciën and the U.S. guided-missile destroyer USS Roosevelt responded.
 However, the pirates had already hijacked the vessel and reached Somali territorial waters after threatening the captured crew members.

 On 24 April 2006, RAdm.
 Shahid Iqbal of Pakistan Navy relieved Dutch Commodore Hank Ort and assumed command of the Force.

 On 22 August 2006, RAdm.
 Iqbal was relieved by German Rear Admiral Heinrich Lange.

 In December 2006, Lange passed control to Royal Navy Commodore Bruce Williams.

 In March 2007, the Dutch frigate HNLMS Evertsen deployed to the waters of the Horn of Africa, as part of CTF-150, and in response to a request from the United Nations World Food Programme, against piracy off the Somali coast.

 The CTF-150 established the Maritime Security Patrol Area on 22 August 2008, through a narrow corridor within the Gulf of Aden aimed at deterring attack and hijacking of ships seeking safe passage through the zone.